Checklist: Does My Dog Have a “Torn ACL” (CrCL)?

-CLICK ON THE IMAGE ON THE LEFT to download a FREE PDF checklist: “Does My Dog Have a ‘Torn ACL’ (CrCL)?”
+CLICK ON THE IMAGE ON THE LEFT to download the PDF checklist: “Does My Dog Have a ‘Torn ACL’ (CrCL)?”
 If your dog has 2 or more symptoms, a vet visit is indicated.
 Call Liberty Animal Hospital at 720-306-9900 to schedule an exam.

-If it turns out that your dog *does* have a torn or ruptured cranial cruciate ligament (CrCL) and needs corrective TPLO surgery, here’s why Liberty Animal Hospital is your best choice.
+If it turns out that your dog *does* have a torn or ruptured cranial cruciate ligament (CrCL) and needs corrective TPLO surgery, Liberty Animal Hospital is your best choice.

 If you’re looking around for a vet to perform TPLO surgery, you might experience: